VincentMasselis/RxBluetoothKotlin/README.md

 Looking for BLE with Coroutines instead of RxJava ?
 Take a look at the [LouisCAD's implementation](https://github.com/Beepiz/BleGattCoroutines).

 ## ⚠️ Android 12 permissions changes ⚠️
-Starting from Android API 31, the fine location permission is not required anymore, instead of this, you have to use the BLUETOOTH_CONNECT and BLUETOOTH_SCAN permissions to scan over the bluetooth low energy.
+Starting from Android API 31, the fine location permission is not required anymore, instead of this, you have to use the BLUETOOTH_CONNECT and BLUETOOTH_SCAN permissions when dealing the bluetooth low energy framework.
 Before upgrading `targetSdkVersion` to 31 in your app, check your `requestPermission` calls according to this new permission.

-Because of this change, RxBluetoothKotlin was updated to fire the `NeedBluetoothScanPermission` and `NeedBluetoothConnectPermission` exceptions at the right moment if they're missing starting from the release `3.1.0`.
+Because of this change, RxBluetoothKotlin was updated to fire the `NeedBluetoothScanPermission` and `NeedBluetoothConnectPermission` exceptions at the right moment if they're missing at the runtime.
+Theses exceptions are fired since the release `3.2.0`.

 ## ⚠️ Important notice about Maven Central release ⚠️
 **RxBluetoothKotlin is released on Maven Central** since the version `3.1.0` you don't have to worry about this library when jCenter will shutdown !
 Unfortunately, according to the Maven Central policies, I must update my package to match with the host domain I own.
 I only own `masselis.com`, so the package name RxBluetothKotlin were renamed from `com.vincentmasselis.rxbluetoothkotlin` to `com.masselis.rxbluetoothkotlin`, as consequence, <ins>you have to renamed EVERY import from rxbluetoothkotlin to the new package name</ins>.